Padi2312/dorcs/README.md

 - **Page Metadata:** Provide a title for a certain page.
 You can also provide the position of the page in the sidebar.

+- **Hot Reload:** In watch mode, Dorcs watches the source directory for changes and regenerates the documentation whenever a change is detected.

+- **Built-in Server:** Dorcs starts a local server to preview the generated documentation.

 ## 📄 Documentation

+The documentatoin is available at **[dorcs.allthing.eu](https://dorcs.allthing.eu).**

-The documentation is can be found in the `docs` directory.
-The documentation website is generated using Dorcs itself.
+The website is generated using Dorcs itself, you can find the source code for the documentation inside the `docs` directory.
-It is also online available at [dorcs.allthing.eu](https://dorcs.allthing.eu).

 ## 🛠️ Setup